organised by NICA and the OSK with the University of Amsterdam, the Rijksmuseum & Coventry University

 For: PhD researchers and advanced research master-students.

-Recurring themes in such research often are cross-mediality (reception of one medium in another) and cross-modality (reception in another context); temporality, cross-historicity and trans-historicity: dynamics of reception within another time period altogether; along similar lines, transnationality or even trans-globalism; identity-politics and nationalism; and the rather large spectrum of modes of “reception”, incorporating relevance, reception in the classic sense, nachleben, survivance, and appropriation as much as restoration, (re-) construction, and invention.
+Recurring themes in such research often are: cross-mediality (reception of one medium in another) and cross-modality (reception in another context); temporality, cross-historicity and trans-historicity; along similar lines, transnationality or even trans-globalism; identity-politics and nationalism; and the rather large spectrum of modes of “reception”, incorporating relevance, reception in the classic sense, nachleben, survivance, and appropriation as much as restoration, (re-) construction, and invention.
 To face such concerns, methodology and theoretical constructs used in cultural reception research include (but are not limited to): reception studies, classical reception history, nachleben, survivance/mémoire, transhistorical art history, and memory studies.
 The particular nature and context(s) of one’s research subject may also lead to interdisciplinary forays into other disciplines’ methodologies.

 Outline of the programme of the masterclass

-In this masterclass we will excavate the methodological challenges and opportunities of reception history in arts and literature.
+In this masterclass we will excavate the methodological challenges and opportunities of reception history (in the broadest sense of the term) in arts and literature.
 All participants are asked to prepare a statement on the methodology employed in their own research, to be presented as a 5 min. elevator pitch.
 This should include:

 In addition, we would also appreciate it if researchers would also note:

-In addition to responding to these presentations, the invited speakers will also reflect upon methodological challenges and blind spots in their own work.
-This will open the floor for discussion and group reflection upon the issue of method & theory in art and cultural historical reception study.
+The speakers will respond and also reflect upon methodological challenges and blind spots in their own work.
+There will be ample room for discussion and group reflection upon the issue of method & theory in art and cultural historical reception study.

 The group of participants will be limited to max.
 14 participants.
 A letter of application (outlining your motivation for this masterclass) is required.